 Good question – if I knew what she’s on about.
 I think hard but don’t answer.
 I don’t want to give away that I have no idea what’s going on.
 We walk into the centre of town, all bright lights and groups of people sitting round tables on pavements.

 I’m so hungry.
 The very thought of food sends my salivary glands to full throttle.
-My mouth waters and I taste the fire Judy spat into my burger, but ten times more powerful.
+My mouth waters and I taste the fire Judy spat into my burger, but ten times more savage.
 It doesn’t hurt – I think I’m beyond being hurt.
 The fire spreads through me, lighting me up with energy.

 Judy gasps, stops, looks up at me.
 ‘I can feel it … power.
 She kneels again and rests her forehead against my knee.
 ‘I am your faithful and devoted servant.’
 People stare, drink or hold food halfway to their mouths.